 You have a ton of RV clubs to choose from.

-Fulltimers already know paying the full price at RV parks can get costly fast.
+Full-timers already know paying the full price at RV parks can get costly fast.
 But Passport America offers an affordable solution: their $44 annual membership provides a 50% discount off the nightly rate at any of their beautifully maintained campgrounds.
-They have over 1,800+ participating locations dotted across the United States (to see the ones in your area, check out the map here).
+They have over 1,800+ participating locations across the United States (to see the ones in your area, check out the map here).

 Escapees offers both discounts and online tools.

-It’s a little cheaper at $39.95 a year, and you can pay a small extra fee for Mail Forwarding Service as well.
-It’s additionally a great community for RV Advocacy news: the club has helped fight to uphold full-time RVers’ right to vote, defeat unfair RV-specific taxes, and protect overnight parking rights.
-(Get more info on their website.)
+It’s a little cheaper at $40 a year, and you can pay a small extra fee for Mail Forwarding Service.
+It’s also a great community for RV Advocacy news—the club has helped fight to uphold full-time RVers’ right to vote, defeat unfair RV-specific taxes, and protect overnight parking rights.
+Get more info on their website.